-This paper weight calculator will help you determine the weight of a paper sheet of any size, grammage or basis weight.
+This paper weight calculator will help you determine the weight of a sheet of paper of any size, grammage, or basis weight.
 You can also use this calculator for paper weight conversion between grammage and basis weight and to find what the grammage of paper is.

 In this calculator, you will learn about the measure of weight per unit area that is used to determine the weight of paper, as well as what the basis weight of paper is.
 We will also show you a paper weight chart that you can use as a paper weight guide for your prints.
 So, how do you calculate paper weight?
 Let's find out!

 💡 Need to print a large-scale photo but not sure if your photo resolution will be enough?
 You can use our pixels to print size calculator to help you find out.

 Paper weight chart: What is the grammage of paper?

 Paper comes in a variety of sizes, colors, textures, thicknesses, and weights.
 In this paper weight calculator, we focus on the weight of paper sheets and how we calculate them.
 To keep it a standard among manufacturers and consumers, we use a certain unit of measure.
 This is called grammage.

 Grammage is a paper's weight in terms of grams per square meter (g/m²).
 This unit is also commonly abbreviated to gsm, and you can usually see this printed on the paper's packaging.

 Not only does grammage define the weight of a sheet of paper, but it also tells us something about the stiffness of a paper sheet.
 The higher the grammage, the stiffer and the heavier the paper is.
 A good thing to note is that though grammage defines the paper sheet's weight, it doesn't necessarily describe its thickness.